UWMIML/webvr-starter/README.md

 # WebVR Starter

+> This turned out to rely on a boilerplate that is unmaintained.
+Hence, while you may see a 3D object rendered in scene on browser, it never renders on HMDs.

 This webVR starter was built with a guide from [Google][6] and accompanied by a [boilerplate][1].
 Here we try to reproduce the moonphases web project initially done [on codepen][2] with just [Three.js][3] and some mouse controls.